-Yes, the product considers some principal adverse impacts on sustainability factors.
+The product considers principal adverse impacts on sustainability factors.
 In order for the investment manager to determine which PAI is considered and addressed or mitigated, ESG methodology and disclosures of the reference benchmark and/or the index provider are used.